The 129-foot Burney Falls in northern California is one of the state’s most beautiful waterfalls.

 We helped to make dinner an educational event by cooking with a Dutch oven.
-The Dutch oven is a cast-iron pot used by westward moving settlers in the 1800s.
+The Dutch oven is a cast-iron pot used by westward-moving settlers in the 1800s.
 One child was especially curious about this odd looking pot.
-When encourage to measure ingredients and manage the coals (with supervision) he eagerly joined in.
+When encouraged to measure ingredients and manage the coals (with supervision) he eagerly joined in.
 Everyone ate well that evening.

 Raindrops began to dot the tents as children brushed their teeth and bedded down.
 The gentle rain steadily increased throughout the night and eventually tested the weatherproofing of all the tents.